 # Titanium SDK Getting Started

-This guide walks through the steps of installing and configuring Studio and third-party SDKs and tools required to develop native mobile applications with Studio.
-If you prefer to use your own editor or IDE, you can integrate the Titanium command-line tools into your environment (see Setting up the Titanium CLI for instructions).
+This guide walks through the steps of installing and configuring your favorite IDE and third-party SDKs and tools required to develop native mobile applications.
+You can integrate the Titanium command-line tools into your environment (see Setting up the Titanium CLI for instructions).

-Your system environment must meet the following requirements to run Studio:
+Your system environment must meet the following requirements:

 Operating System: A recent version of Windows or Mac OS X